veronicakolarska/recipes-app/README.md

 The following projects serve the following roles:

 - Recipes.Data - stores EFCore implementation of the repository pattern.
 Connection to the DB and operations on the DB are defined here.
+- Recipes.Data.Models - stores database models used in the whole application.
+- Recipes.Common - common code for the other projects - constants.
-- Recipes.Data.Common - interfaces for data and the repository pattern.
+- Recipes.Services.Data - services for the business logic.
+Defines functionality for every entity.
+- Recipes.Desktop -